wl-online-payments-direct/plugin-commercetools/docs/extension/integrationguide.md

 # Extension Module Integration Guide

 The Extension module interacts with the Store front and Worldline for integration.
-The flows are depicted in following diagrams:
+The flows with API endpoints are depicted in below diagrams.

 ## Overall Architecture